 Safdarjung Tomb is centrally located and very easy to reach.

-If you are staying in South or Central Delhi, the best way is by auto rickshaw (if you are less than 3 km away), or Uber.
+If you are staying in South or Central Delhi, the best way is to use an auto rickshaw (if you are less than 3 km away), or Uber.
 Both are reliable and widely used in Delhi.

 You can also take the Delhi metro to Safdarjung Tomb, especially if you are more than 5 km away.
 Jorbagh station on the Yellow line (use exit gate 2) is only a 5 minute walk from the tomb entrance.
 The Delhi metro is an excellent system, don’t hesitate to use it.